यत् देवं अर्चयेत् त्वात् तद् देवं आत्म भावन

 om hāṁ haum śivāya namah

-Next, roll both hands around each other in forward direction reciting:
+Next, roll both palms around each other in forward direction reciting:

 ॐ हैं कवचाय नमः